 As startups grow at an exponential rate, the crunch for top talent is hitting its peak.
 Founders can leverage Employee Stock Ownership Plans (ESOPs) to lay the foundation of a committed workforce.
-Cashing out ESOPs at regular intervals benefits both the founder and employees – as ESOPs go from being just paper money to real wealth.
+Cashing out ESOPs at regular intervals benefits both the founder and employees – ESOPs go from being just paper money to real wealth.

 Here are some ways in which ESOPs can be cashed out:

 Buyback is a technique in which companies purchase their ESOPs from existing shareholders (usually at a price higher than the Fair Market Value).
-In doing so, companies can increase the proportion of shares that the company controls, give returns to employees, and restructure the ESOP pool if needed.
+Companies can increase the proportion of shares that the company controls, give returns to employees, and restructure the ESOP pool if needed.
 The ESOP pool is thus replenished and can be used to hire more talent or incentivize outperformers.

 For instance, Bangalore-based online freight aggregator BlackBuck issued the buyback of some ESOP shares from employees.
 35 employees sold back their stock options at a price much higher than the FMV, reportedly at 11x.
 The company’s senior HR representative mentioned in a public release that BlackBuck bought back the shares to restructure its ESOP pool.